 ZoomFloppy works in conjunction with the feature-rich OpenCBM media archiving suite maintained and supported by a team led by Spiro Trikaliotis.
-The open source OpenCBM software supports Unix/Linux/*BSD systems, Macintosh OS X machines, as well as Microsoft Windows XP, Windows Vista, and Windows 7.
-OpenCBM developer Spiro Trikaliotis has provided a convenient installation manual for multi-platform installation.
+The open source OpenCBM software supports Unix/Linux/*BSD systems, Macintosh OS X machines, as well as Microsoft Windows XP, Windows Vista, Windows 7, and Windows 10.
+Spiro Trikaliotis has provided a convenient installation for multi-platform installation.

 ZoomFloppy offers unparallelled performance and robustness for the serious Commodore enthusiast.
 Archive data while playing games, writing letters, or listening to videos without any loss of data fidelity.
 Designed for the sometimes demanding nature of today’s applications, ZoomFloppy handles such requirements with ease.
 ZoomFloppy will find a cherished home in your Commodore computer setup.